Health Promotion Office

-Once you have completed the course, you are eligible to apply for a position on the UHS Peer Health Advocate team.
+Once you have completed the course, you are eligible to apply for the Peer Health Advocate Internship Program.

-To be considered for a PHA position, you must complete the PH 216: Pear Health Advocacy with a final grade of B or higher, submit an application, and complete the interview process.
+To be considered for the PHA Internship, you must complete the PH 216: Peer Health Advocacy with a final grade of B or higher, submit an application, and complete the interview process.